What is the meaning of

 |past participle:||TURNED IN|

 Note: Many English words and expressions have more than one meaning.
-The definition above applies to the following online course.
+All the definitions may not be included here.